teretzdev/Desktop_BUD-E/README.md

 ```

 ## Plan Management
+## Plan Management and Visualization
 The BUD-E framework now includes a plan management feature that allows users to create, update, mark items as completed, and retrieve plans.
-This feature is useful for managing tasks and keeping track of progress.
+Additionally, users can visualize their plans using Gantt charts, which is useful for managing tasks and keeping track of progress.

 ### Creating a New Plan